-The table below provides information as to our 2019 Omnibus Incentive Plan as of December 31, 2020.
+The table below provides information as to our 2019 Omnibus Incentive Plan as of December 31, 2021.

-Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) (1) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 105,034 \$ 17.31 75,660 Equity compensation plans not approved by security holders 47,772 19.88 Total 152,806 75,660(2)
+Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) remaining available for issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 280,724(1) \$ 11.45 1,899,696 Equity compensation plans not approved by security holders 47,772 19.88 Total 328,496 1,899,696(2)

-- (1) Total excludes 110,282 unvested share of restricted stock awarded in 2020. - (2) Consists of shares available for issuance under the 2019 Omnibus Incentive Plan.
+- (1) Includes stock options to purchase 7,143 shares of our common stock issued under the prior equity compensation plan. - (2) Consists of shares available for issuance under the 2019 Omnibus Incentive Plan.